asimiea/GuessNumberGUI/README.md

-A simple javafx game where the objective is to guess the randomly generated number
+A simple javafx game where the objective is to guess the randomly generated number.